-- I piped a little frosting decoration on top of each macaron, and then put a chocolate covered espresso bean on top.
+If desired, pipe a little frosting decoration on top of each macaron, and then put a chocolate covered espresso bean on top.

 - Store macarons in the fridge, in an air tight container for up to 5 days, and in the freezer for about 1 month.